Writing Dockerfiles and Building Images

 ...

-indicates that the image was pulled from the Docker Hub,
+docker.io indicates that the image was pulled from the Docker Hub,

-indicates that the image was built locally.
+while localhost indicates that the image was built locally.

 Tags

-In the examples so far the built image has been tagged with a single tag (e.g. latest
+In the examples so far the built image has been tagged with a single tag (e.g. latest).

 However, tags are simply arbitrary labels meant to help identify images and images can